containers/ramalama/README.md

 https://github.com/ggerganov/llama.cpp

-so if you like this tool, give llama.cpp repo a star, and hey, give us a star too while you are at it.
+so if you like this tool, give llama.cpp repo a :star:, and hey, give us a :star: too while you are at it.